"I have removed all of the Bollywood remixes I had"

 Whereas some Bollywood stars seem to be copying and pasting tweets as per Government edict, propagating their views.

 They too are indicating that some elements outside of India are vilifying the country, possibly creating anarchy and generating a negative perception.

 Furthermore, they are signalling to the outside world the government rhetoric about staying out of India’s internal affairs.

-Stars who have spoken against the protests are naturally going to lose popularity, especially with fans who are pro-farmers.
+Stars who have spoken against the protests are naturally going to lose popularity, especially with fans who are who support the farmers protest.
 Thus, those standing with the government are being targeted on social media.

-Of course, several Bollywood celebrities who are either pro farmers or supporting the government have the Indian people’s interest at heart.
+Of course, several Bollywood celebrities who are supporting the government have the Indian people’s interest at heart.
 It is always one or two who have to spoil the party for everyone.